dnl-fm/md/packages/extension/PUBLISHING.md

 ### Permissions Justification

-**Host permissions (`*://*/*.md`, `*://*/*.markdown`, etc.):**
+**Host permissions (`<all_urls>`):**
 ```
 The extension detects and renders raw markdown files (.md, .markdown) served as plain text.
 It requires broad URL matching to work on any website hosting markdown files (GitHub, GitLab, Gitea, Bitbucket, self-hosted repositories, etc.).
 The extension only activates on URLs ending in .md or .markdown that serve plain text content.
-No data is collected or transmitted - all rendering happens locally in the browser.
+Mermaid and ASCII diagrams are rendered via api.getmd.dev (returns SVG/text).
+No user data is collected.
 ```

 **Storage permission:**